akcochrane/ACmisc/README.md

 collaborators to use.
 Please don’t hesitate to branch, submit pull requests, etc., or to contact Aaron directly.
-And if you use the functions in published work, it would be wonderful if you cited this package using the Zenodo DOI.
+And if you use the functions in published work, it would be wonderful if you cited this package using the Zenodo DOI ().
 Thanks!

 ## Installing the package